InstituteforDiseaseModeling/synthpops/docs/input_data.rst

 Locations
 =======================
-Synthpops input data is organized around the concept of a :term:`location`.
-Each location can have its own set of values for each of the input parameters.
+|SP| input data is organized around the concept of a :term:`location`.
+Each location can have its own set of values for each of the input data.

 Location hierarchy